-Medicines optimisation in care homes by pharmacy teams has been shown to improve patient centred care and quality, reduce risk of harm from medicines and release healthcare resources.
+Medicines optimisation in care homes by pharmacy teams has been shown to improve patient centred care and quality, reduce the risk of harm from medicines and release healthcare resources, also highlighted in this blog post.

 - Optimising medicines (stopping inappropriate or unsafe medicines, and ensuring medicines add value to patient’s health and well-being)